bqst/adventofcode/README.md

-# Advent of Code 2021 Solutions
+# Advent of Code Solutions

-My solutions to the programming puzzles on [Advent of Code 2021](http://adventofcode.com/2021).
+My solutions to the programming puzzles on [Advent of Code](http://adventofcode.com).

 ## What is Advent of Code?